 Adoption of software-defined approaches in data center equipment and software has been embryonic and confusing, despite strong vendor rheotirc.

-What does a software-defined data center offer you as an
+What does a software-defined data center offer you as an IT practitioner?
+And what are the business values?

 The purpose of software-defined computing is to remove intelligence from the hardware and abstract it to a far more standardized software layer.
 Not only does this make a heterogeneous data center work more effectively, it also allows the IT team to introduce new functionality more easily.